All platforms. Windows, Linux, Apple, FreeBSD, Android, iOS, embedded, cross-building, bare metal, etc.

 Conan arrived just in time to enable us to test multiple networking, logging, and cryptography libraries simply by adding lines to a text file.
 Moreover, when we did decide to master a library, we invested our time into a single cross-platform package, so our developers didn't need to build and rebuild the library on their own.
 It's revolutionized how we do rapid prototyping.

 Conan has been a lifesaver in managing cross-platform packages for Imageflow.
-It's flexible, addresses the hard problems of C/C++ package management head-on, and is backed by a fantastic set of developers.
+It's flexible, addresses the hard problems of C and C++ package management head-on, and is backed by a fantastic set of developers.
 Don't waste your time with alternatives; this is the real deal.